Released soon: Situation review on e-democracy and cyber security in EaP countries

-The study provides a review of the state of affairs in the field of e-democracy and cyber security in the EU Eastern Partnership (EaP) countries – Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
+The study provides a situation review of the state of affairs in the field of e-democracy and cyber security in the EU Eastern Partnership (EaP) countries – Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
 To collect data and conduct interviews, the eGA research team visited each of the EaP countries during the period of April-June 2017.
 The review is considered to be the main input for discussions at the Eastern Partnership countries’ Conference held in Tallinn on 4th of October as a part of the Estonian EU Presidency events.

 We addressed the following questions: